chohbein/newsapp/README.md

 Finally, the extracted keywords were weighted based on their method and summed to produce the best keywords.

 ### Matching Similar Articles
+1. I encoded article headlines using a transformer model.
+Unlike vectorizers like TF-IDF, which encodes words independently, Sentence-BERT captures contextual relationships and semantic meaning, which is helpful for our usage.
+2. Then, I computed cosine similarity scores.
+This was better than other scores such as euclidian distance; cosine similarity computes the angle between 2 vectors which better captures semantic similarity.
+Euclidian distance, for example, is for lexical similarities.
+3. Similarity scores are weighted; promoting diversity of sources and similar keywords.
+4. Lastly, DBSCAN was used to cluster articles using their similarity scores between eachother, without any predefined number of clusters.